A few words about the Superego.

 The making of episode 1 of Superego wasn’t too far off from the old days.
 It was recorded and edited on a Roland 8 track and uploaded in full analog glory.
 After we settled on the name Superego and the format of psychological case studies, we began pressing the little red button and improvising stupid characters.
 With the exception of some of the music segments, all of the Superego sessions are improvised and edited down to a tidy 3-5 minutes. — He’s not totally deformed, he just kinda has a walnut face.

 When Mark McConville coincidentally wound up on the first few episodes, we made it a rule to include him on every show.
 Since then, he hasn’t missed an episode and joined us as a permanent member of the group for season 2.
 In 2008, we also started dabbling in video ‘Supershorts.’
-Jeff Crocker came on board as our production genius, and though he sometimes shits the bed, we decided to keep him.
-Since then, we’ve been featured on the iTunes main podcast page, gained some sponsors, and over half a million downloads. — Maybe not a walnut exactly, but like one of those dolls that’s made from women’s nylons and stuffed with cotton.
+Jeff Crocker came on board as our video genius and we decided to keep him. — Maybe not a walnut exactly, but like one of those dolls that’s made from women’s nylons and stuffed with cotton.
 Forget it, it’s not important.

-Superego boasts an impressive roster of guest specialists, including Jason Sudeikis (SNL, 30 Rock), Paul F. Tompkins (Mr. Show, There Will Be Blood), Drew Carey (The Drew Carey Show, Whose Line Is It Anyway?), Patton Oswalt (Big Fan, Ratatouille), and John Hodgman (The Daily Show).
-Since 2006, The Superego Clinic For Analytical Pscience™ has been helping scores of unfortunate case studies get the exploitation they desperately deserve. — Please just let it go, he has his scarab beetles to play with and is very happy.
+Superego boasts an impressive roster of guest specialists, including Patton Oswalt (Big Fan, Ratatouille), Neko Case (Musician Extraordinaire), Jason Sudeikis (SNL, 30 Rock), Andy Daly (Review, Eastbound and Down), Jen Kirkman (Chelsea Lately, I Can Barely take Care Of Myself), and John Hodgman (The Daily Show).
+Since 2006, The Superego Clinic For Analytical Pscience™ has been helping scores of unfortunate case studies get the exploitation they desperately deserve. — We need to let it go, he has his scarab beetles to play with and is very happy.

 FOLLOW SUPEREGO ON TWITTER.